Join us in March 2019 to attend the first CyPhyAssure Spring School on computer-assisted assurance, targetted at early stage researchers.

 In concert with the school, we are also planning an optional one-day tutorial on Friday 22nd of March, focusing on the use of the Isabelle/UTP verification framework.
 This tool is being further developed at York as part of the CyPhyAssure project, and can be used for both formation of heterogeneous semantic models and their application to verification.
 More details on this to follow soon.

-Places are limited, and preference will be given to early stage researchers applying.
-Please apply as soon as possible using this form and before 15th February 2019.
+Places are limited, and will be allocated on a first-come-first-served base, but with preference given to early stage researchers applying.
+Please register as soon as possible using this form and before 15th February 2019.

 Please see this page for information on travelling to the school venue.

 Department of Computer Science